front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 ```

 <blockquote class="info">
-  Webpack is in fact taking care of converting SDL into a Javascript object
+  Webpack is taking care of converting SDL into a Javascript object
   using an appropriate loader.
 </blockquote>